A Garden Room is a dream…

 Your access is a nightmare.
 Your excavation is impossible.
 You’re watching your Garden Room dreams slip away right in front of your eyes and there’s no way to stop it.

-So let’s get into who we recommend to create your Garden Room base.
+So let’s get into who we recommend creating your Garden Room base.

 - What kind of base do I need for a Garden Room?